6 Best Lens for Night Street Photography: (2023 Guide & Reviews)

 This 35-millimeter lens doesn’t have a super solid autofocus motor.

-It tends to make a little bit of a chattering noise which can be hard for sure if you listen carefully; the focusing ring isn’t the best out there.
-It’s made up of rubbish material.
+It tends to make a chattering noise, which can be challenging if you listen carefully; the focusing ring isn’t the best available.

-We’re using the 35-millimeter lens instead of a 15 millimeter on such a crop sensor camera because this 35-millimeter lens would work like a 50-millimeter lens in itself.
+We’re using the 35-millimeter lens instead of a 15-millimeter on such a crop sensor camera because this 35-millimeter lens would work like a 50-millimeter lens in itself.

 If zoomed-in pictures are your game, then go for it.

-So should you go in for this lens, I see no reason to refuse this for an upgrade.
+So, should you go in for this lens, I see no reason to refuse this for an upgrade.

 Pros